uber-go/fx/docs/src/index.md

     ---

     Fx reduces the amount of code copy-pasted across your services.
-    It lets you define shared application setup and in a single place, and then reuse it across all your services.
+    It lets you define shared application setup in a single place, and then reuse it across all your services.

 - **Automatic plumbing**